kragen/derctuo/transaction-per-call.md

 Moreover, this caching or memoization is still valid *even if the original memoized computation was a child of a transaction that was rolled back*.
-That is, even computation that was "discarded" can affect the memo table.
+That is, even computation that was “discarded” can affect the memo table.
 (This is the same mechanism that produced the Spectre and Meltdown vulnerabilities in Intel CPUs — it can produce a subliminal leak of information.)
 This means that we can speculatively